 Display Screen Equipment

 The Health and Safety (Display Screen Equipment) Regulations 1992 apply to workers who use DSE daily, for an hour or more at a time.
 We describe these workers as ‘DSE users’.
 The regulations don’t apply to workers who use DSE infrequently or only use it for a short time.
-Further information related to the requirements of the regulations is available via the health and safety website.
+Further information related to the requirements of the regulations is available via the Health and Safety Service webpage.

 Frequently Asked Questions